rhit-caos1/rhit-caos1.github.io/_posts/projects/2021-12-08-pancakerobot.md

 <p>Given a spatula and a bottle of pancake batter, the robot is able to manipulate the tools, flip the pancake, and serve it onto a plate.</p>
 <br>
-<p>My primary role in this project was designing and implimenting the perception pipeline that senses where tools are located, the pancake location to assist with flipping & lifting the pancake, and autonomously determining when the pancake should be flipped.</p>
+<p>My primary role in this project was designing and implementing the perception pipeline that senses where tools are located, the pancake location to assist with flipping & lifting the pancake, and autonomously determining when the pancake should be flipped.</p>
 <br>

 <p>The perception pipeline begins with an Intel Realsense D435i camera, which provides an RGB-D image.
 This depth data allows the pancake to be found using OpenCV contour recognition, in 3-Dimensions relative to the camera.
 The camera's coordinate frame is linked to the robot's coordinate frame via an AprilTag a fixed distance from the robot base.
 The tools are located via AprilTags as well, provided the tag is visible the pipeline is able to determine the 6-DOF pose of the object without any depth data.</p>